Schedule

 If you have insurance, your hygiene visit may be covered.
 If you don’t, we’ll talk costs first and outline flexible payment options.
 Aspen Dental makes coming in for preventative dental care within your reach.

 Most insurance plans cover two cleanings and exams per year.
-We verify your benefits before your visit so you know what’s included.
+We can verify your benefits before your visit so you know what’s included.

 ¹The Aspen Dental Savings Plan is NOT insurance.
 Please see plan terms and conditions for details.

 Most adults need a dental checkup and professional cleaning every six months to keep their teeth and gums healthy.
-But if you have gum disease, heavy plaque buildup, or other health risks like diabetes, your dentist may recommend coming in more often—every 3 to 4 months.
+But if you have gum disease, heavy plaque buildup or other health risks like diabetes, your dentist may recommend coming in more often—every 3 to 4 months.

 Staying on track with your recommended schedule can help you avoid bigger dental problems later on.
 Here’s what a typical preventive routine might look like: